 Look after yourself and your household

-As we live with ongoing restrictions, it is important to keep to the recommended 2 metre (6ft) distance from people outside your household.
-Whether you're exploring the streets and paths around your house or travelling further when restrictions are lifted and it's safe to do so, there are some key things to remember.
+Although some restrictions have been relaxed, it is still very important to keep to the recommended 2 metre (6ft) distance from people outside your household.
+Whether you're exploring the streets and paths of our cities or wide open fields, there are some key things to remember.